 Historians will probably call our era “the age of anxiety.”
 Anxiety is the natural result when our hopes are centered in anything short of God and His will for us. —Billy Graham

-This week I wanted to focus on anxiety and fear.
+I want to focus on anxiety and fear.
 This is something everyone has faced and dealt with.
 You might even be experiencing anxiety and fear, right now.
 God already paid the price for you to walk in complete freedom today.
 Receive and walk out in your freedom today.

 I have struggled with anxiety, fear, panic attacks, and depression off and on for years.
 Sometimes it grows with certain situations in my life.
 Other times it comes on with no apparent reason.
 I’ve even asked God why this happens to me, someone who has been a believer for most of her life.
 However, as 2 Corinthians 5:14 says, “Christ’s love compels us.”
 I can share this as a true testimony, that God has always brought me up from my lowest points; His love truly never fails!

 I’m not saying that we should do nothing about anxiety or fear.
 2 Corinthians 5:14 says that Christ’s love compels us, which means that there is action on our part!
 So what can we do in the midst of anxiety, fear or depression right now?
 Christ’s love compels us to get up and keep on living.
 Christ’s love compels us to look in the mirror and see a person who is valuable, a person who Christ Himself died for!
 Christ’s love compels us to become members of a local church, so that we do not try to face anxiety and fear alone.
 Christ’s love compels us to consistently read our Bibles, and to focus our minds on His promises instead of our own thoughts.
 And Christ’s love compels us not to judge those struggling with anxiety or fear.
 The point is Christ’s love compels us to keep our focus on Him, and keep trusting Him, until He uses our pain for His glory.